mwaylabs/generator-m-ionic/docs/ecosystems/appmobi.md

   - `CONFIG_URL: https://cloud.appmobi.com`

 ## Integrate
-When you run `yo m-ionic` you'll be asked if you want to integrate appmobi into your app.
+When you run `yo m-ionic` you'll be asked if you want to integrate Appmobi into your app.

 ![image](https://cloud.githubusercontent.com/assets/1370779/13854363/604d502c-ec6b-11e5-9aab-90ee1986726d.png)